View selection in multi-view stacking: Choosing the meta-learner: Simulations

 \subsubsection{View selection: False discovery rate}

 \FloatBarrier

 The false discovery rate in view selection for each of the meta-learners can be observed in Figure \ref{fig:fdr}.
+Note that the FDR is particularly sensitive to variability since its denominator is the number of selected views, which itself is a variable quantity.
+In particular, when the number of selected views is small, the addition or removal of a single view may cause large increases or decreases in FDR.
+This happens especially whenever $\rho_b > 0$, as can be observed in Figure \ref{fig:fdr}.
 The ranking of the different meta-learners is similar to their ranking by TPR and FPR.
 When $n = 200$, the interpolating predictor has the highest FDR due to its tendency to select very dense models when $n < V$.
-When $n = 2000$, the interpolating predictor has a very low FDR, but in these settings it also has considerably lower TPR and test accuracy than the other meta-learners.
+When $n = 2000$, the interpolating predictor often has a very low FDR, but in these settings it also has considerably lower TPR and test accuracy than the other meta-learners.
 Of the other meta-learners nonnegative ridge regression has the highest FDR, followed by the elastic net, lasso, adaptive lasso and NNFS, and stability selection.

 \FloatBarrier